-Let's, now discuss the composition of water.
+Let us now discuss the composition of water in relation to kitchen sink drains.
 Two hydrogen molecules and one oxygen molecule.
-We drink it, we bathe, cook, swim, and, often over 70% of our bodies are made of it.
+We drink it, we bathe, cook, swim, and often over 70% of our bodies are made of it.

 Water we are supplied with in our homes comes from different sources.
 It could be well water, town/city water, and reservoir.

 Regardless of where your water originates, it is not pure.
 (It would have to be distilled water in a sterile environment, or purified with reverse osmosis)

 Commonly, we can expect traces of minerals in our tap water.
 Depending on our source, these can have wildly different concentrations.
 Often you can find Calcium, Magnesium, and Sodium.
 Some people may discover traces of iron, lead, sulfur, and fluoride in their kitchen plumbing.
 Still with me?
 Good!

 Now, take the adhesive water drops left in your sink that have trace minerals.
 Let the water dry.
 The water, not the minerals evaporate.
 Minerals are left behind.
 This is now a water spot.